zubinchopra/portaldocs/portal-sdk/templates/portalfx-choosing-test-framework.md

 1. C# Test Framework (portalfx-test)

 C# based test-fx is fully supported by the Ibiza team.
 The C# is internally used for testing the Azure Portal (Shell).
 The C# test framework is available for partners to view the code contribute features and bug fixes.
+For more information, see [portalfx-extensions-csharp-test-framework-overview.md](portalfx-extensions-csharp-test-framework-overview.md).

 [Link to documentation](portalfx-test.md)